+Emergency Management:

+Performance Criteria Acceptable Solutions Can Comments
-Performance Criteria The intent may be achieved where: Acceptable Solutions Can Comply?
-Comments a Bush Fire Emergency Management and Evacuation Plan is prepared.
-Bush Fire Emergency Management and Evacuation Plan is prepared consistent with the: The NSW RFS document: A Guide to Developing a Bush Fire Emergency Management and Evacuation Plan; NSW RFS Schools Program Guide; Australian Standard AS 3745:2010 Planning for emergencies in facilities; and Australian Standard AS 4083:2010 Planning for emergencies - Health care facilities (where applicable). > the Bush Fire Emergency Management and Evacuation Plan should include planning for the early relocation of occupants.
-Thredbo Alpine Resort has a village wide Bush Fire Emergency Management and Evacuation Plan. appropriate and adequate management arrangements are established for consultation and implementation of the Bush Fire Emergency Management ➤ an Emergency Planning Committee is established to consult with residents (and their families in the case of aged care accommodation and schools) and staff in developing and implementing an Emergency Procedures Manual; and N/A Not relevant to the proposed works

-and Evacuation Plan. > detailed plans of all emergency N/A Not relevant to the proposed
+The intent may be achieved where: Comply?

+a Bush Fire Emergency Management and Evacuation Plan is prepared.
+Bush Fire Emergency Management and Evacuation Plan is prepared consistent with the: The NSW RFS document: A Guide to Developing a Bush Fire Emergency Management and Evacuation Plan; NSW RFS Schools Program Guide; Australian Standard AS 3745:2010 Planning for emergencies in facilities; and Australian Standard AS 4083:2010 Planning for emergencies - Health care facilities (where applicable). the Bush Fire Emergency Management and Evacuation Plan should include planning for the early Thredbo Alpine Resort has a village wide Bush Fire Emergency Management and Evacuation Plan appropriate and adequate management arrangements are established for consultation and implementation of the Bush Fire Emergency Management and Evacuation Plan. relocation of occupants. an Emergency Planning Committee is established to consult with residents (and their families in the case of aged care accommodation and schools) and staff in developing and implementing an Emergency Procedures Manual; and detailed plans of all emergency assembly areas including on site and off-site arrangements as stated in AS 3745:2010 are clearly displayed, and an annually emergency evacuation is conducted.
+N/A N/A Not relevant to the proposed works Not relevant to the proposed works
-assembly areas including on site and works

-off-site arrangements as stated in

-AS 3745:2010 are clearly displayed,

-and an annually emergency

-evacuation is conducted.